How to Soothe a Crying Baby

 Losing weight or not gaining weight.

-5. She may have a food allergy or intolerance.
-It could be that your baby has an allergy to soy or an intolerance for lactose, either of which can make your baby uncomfortable.
+5. They may have a food allergy or intolerance.
+It could be that your baby has an allergy to soy or an intolerance for lactose, either of which can make them uncomfortable.
 Talk to your healthcare provider if you suspect your baby may have a food allergy or intolerance.
 If you're breastfeeding, the healthcare provider may recommend that you remove foods such as dairy products, caffeine, and spicy or gassy foods from your diet as these are common irritants.
 If you're formula-feeding and your baby is allergic to soy or milk, for example, the healthcare provider may recommend switching to a different formula, such as a hypoallergenic one.

-your baby is 2 months old or younger and has a fever of 100.4 degrees Fahrenheit or higher
+Your baby is 2 months old or younger and has a fever of 100.4 degrees Fahrenheit or higher

-your baby is between 3 and 6 months old and has a fever of 101 degrees Fahrenheit or higher
+Your baby is between 3 and 6 months old and has a fever of 101 degrees Fahrenheit or higher

-your baby is older than 6 months old and has a fever of 103 degrees Fahrenheit or higher.
+Your baby is older than 6 months old and has a fever of 103 degrees Fahrenheit or higher.

 16 Methods for Soothing Your Crying Baby